 According to America’s Best’s website, “insurance benefits cannot be combined with promotional offers, including our 2 pair offers.”

-Still, be sure to speak with an associate in-store to determine how to get the best value.
-In some cases, the offered deals may result in more savings than filing with your insurance.
+So be sure to speak with an associate in the store to determine how to get the best value.
+In some cases, the deals being offered may save you more than filing with an insurance claim.

 Warranties, Guarantees and Protection Plans